bigdata-i523/hid325/notebook.md

 * 10/02/17: Attended online meeting at 6 pm, and watched prof Laszewski helping a student with python, but I have no idea of what they were doing because my python knowledge is very limited.
 * 10/16/17: Attended online meeting at 7 pm, learned about how to review paper1 and the limitations of Jabref
 * 10/20/17: Attended online meeting Office hour and asked question regarding paper 1
+* 11/06/17: Attended online meeting office hour.
+* 11/20/17: Attended online meeting at 6 pm and learn about project and jupyter notebook
 # LOGISTIC
 * 08/21/17-09/1/17: Read course introduction,
 * 08/21/17-09/01/17: Get acustom with piazza,